-Large lot and exurban density residential development-that is, development on lots of one-half acre to less than five acres-in outlying areas of the Region, removed from established urban service areas and reliant upon onsite disposal systems for wastewater treatment and disposal, is not recommended under VISION 2050.
+VISION 2050 does not recommend large lot and exurban-density residential development-that is, development on lots of one-half acre to less than five acres-in outlying areas of the Region, removed from established urban service areas and reliant upon onsite disposal systems for wastewater treatment and disposal.
 Such development was once constrained in many areas of the Region owing to soil limitations that prevented such systems from functioning properly.
 New onsite sewage disposal systems designed to operate in once-limiting soil conditions, along with regulatory changes favorable to the use of the new systems, have increased the area subject to unsewered residential development.